Get a New Toothbrush to Help With Dental Concerns

 Maybe your gums bleed because you have gingivitis, or you have a higher cavity rate and need a toothbrush that will reach your back molars, or you have bad breath and need to brush your tongue with a toothbrush with a tongue cleaner.
 Whatever the reason, the type of toothbrush you choose can make a positive difference.

 Take care of your teeth by replacing your toothbrush.
-Do it at least every three to six months, after you’ve been sick if your current toothbrush looks worn out or if you’re having dental problems.
+Do it at least every three to four months, after you’ve been sick if your current toothbrush looks worn out or you’re having dental problems.
 After all, your teeth do a lot for you.
 They smile.
 They chew.
 Then, they smile and chew some more.
 If you have kids, find one that they’ll want to use.
 Toothbrushes come in all shapes and sizes.
-Make sure to look for one from a trusted brand.
+Make sure to look for the ones that are recognised by the American Dental Association (ADA).
 Most dental professionals agree that a soft-bristled brush that is gentle on the gums is best.
 Happy toothbrush shopping.